mamba-org/gator/README.md

 - Features
   - Moving to mamba-org
   - Integrate a standalone application
+  - Common frontend for JupyterLab, classical Notebook and Gator
   - Depend optionally on `nb_conda_kernels`

 ### 3.4.1